 I generally stick to two styles of portrait albums although there are SO many beautiful options.
 Our first album is the classic photo-book style with luxurious 'eggshell' textured fine-art pages.
 The second album is what is called a flushmount style where the pages are rigid fine-art card stock.
 Both albums are custom designed and come in your choice of cover material and colour.

-F O L I O B O X E S
+B O X E D S E T S

-Last but certainly not least are my folio boxes.
+Last but certainly not least are my boxed sets of matted prints.
 A buckram pearl-finish box with a book-style flip lid and complete with a satin ribbon to lift out the fine-art matted prints inside.
 The matting enclosure around each print protects the print and makes them also ready to pop into off-the-shelf size frames if you wish.

 The boxes hold 10 matted prints - ready to frame, gift to loved ones, or simply to treasure & enjoy like you would an album.
 I personally like the idea of having it as a coffee table piece and being able to get your images out to show friends & family when they visit because I just love holding fine-art prints up close.
-The folio box is a versatile option for storing and enjoying your portraits.
+The boxset of prints is a versatile option for storing and enjoying your portraits.

 I love knowing that the products I offer are of a high-quality and are at a level that can not be brought off-the-shelf which means my clients are going home with products just as special as the portraits themselves.